Weng Chun: History

 Grandmaster Chu Chung-man is identified the most senior Weng Chun practitioner in the art's modern documented history.

 There are many interpretations of the history of Weng Chun Kung Fu.
 The chronological history according to Grandmaster Andreas Hoffmann is detailed on the main Weng Chun website.
 Other accounts have been documented by others including an extensive history of Weng Chun by Benny Meng and Jeremy Roadruck from the museum.

 According to the oral tradition, the origins of Weng Chun Kung Fu lie in the Shaolin temples in southern China.
-The most well-documented and historically important modern grandmaster of Weng Chun is identified as Chu Chung-man.
+The most well-documented and historically important modern grandmaster of Weng Chun is identified as Chu Chung-man (朱頌民).
 He was born in Foshan at the beginning of the 20th century and studied with teachers of various Kung Fu styles for many years, including Weng Chun Kung Fu.
 Chu Chung-man was also a good friend of Yip Man.

 Chu Chung-man worked as a practicing doctor in Macau during the Second World War, and from 1953 as a doctor in a hospital in Hong Kong.
 He is considered a fifth generation student of Weng Chun Kung Fu after the alleged founder Chi Sim.

 When Chu Chung-man moved to Hong Kong in 1953, he met other Weng Chun Kung Fu grandmasters who taught a comparatively large number of students, including Grand Masters Tang Yik and Wai Yan.
 Wai Yan was the managing director of a poultry wholesaler in Kowloon and temporarily converted the department store into a training hall in which the Weng Chun grandmasters met for a long time to exchange ideas.
 The name of the wholesaler Dai Tak Lan was also the name for the training hall, which was to acquire a certain significance for Weng Chun Kung Fu in the post-war period.

 The grandmasters themselves and their descendants had and still have various students who did not come from China.
 They made Weng Chun Kung Fu known outside of China and founded various martial arts schools and associations.
 As with Wing Chun Kung Fu, aspects of trademark law led to different names for the schools.
 In addition, the grandmasters of the Dai Tak Lan Center always taught slightly different variants of Weng Chun Kung Fu as part of their family tradition.

 Nevertheless, all of the schools mentioned refer to the Dai Tak Lan Center and the families of the grandmasters, especially Wai Yan, Tang Yik and Chu Chung-man.